pyranid/pyranid/README.md

 #### Statement Metadata

-You may specify arbitrary metadata when executing database operations via the `StatementMetadata` type.
+You may specify arbitrary metadata with database operations via the `StatementMetadata` type.

+This is useful for supporting custom logging scenarios your application might require.

 ```java
 // App-specific metadata which means "don't log this statement"